jlries61/Distributed-SPM/README.md

 host     all             all             168.62.104.141/32 ident map=agent
 ```

 I chose to use `ident` as the authentication protocol, but there are other options that might work better for you.
 If you use it, then make sure that an `ident` service is installed and running on each client machine.
 See the Postgres documentation for configuration details.
+The raw IP addresses are used because it appears that Azure does not support reverse DNS.

 1. As the user created to own the model database, create it (`spm` in our example).
 This can be done with the `createdb` utility or in `psql` with the `CREATE DATABASE` command.